renesas/ra-fsp-examples/example_projects/ek_ra6m5/USBX_hprn/USBX_hprn_ek_ra6m5_ep/readme.txt

      	EK-RA6M5 (High Speed)
 	1. Jumper J7: Connect pins 1-2
         	2. Remove Jumper J17 pins
 	3. Connect the micro USB end of the micro USB device cable to micro-AB USB High Speed port (J31) of the board.
+Connect the other end of this cable to USB port of the Printer device.

+     	EK-RA6M3 (High Speed)
+	1. Jumper J7: Connect pins 1-2
+        	2. Remove Jumper J17 pins
+	3. Connect the micro USB end of the micro USB device cable to micro-AB USB High Speed port (J31) of the board.
+Connect the other end of this cable to USB port of the Printer device.

+     	EK-RA6M4 (Full Speed)
+	1. Jumper J12: Connect pins 1-2
+        	2. Remove Jumper J15 pins
-Connect the other end of this cable to USB port of the host PC.
+	3. Connect the micro USB end of the micro USB device cable to micro-AB USB Full Speed port (J11) of the board.
+Connect the other end of this cable to USB port of the Printer device.

 NOTE:
 1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.